 - 2 tbsp chopped fresh parsley for garnish

-- Scrub the carrots.
+- Scrub the carrots and peel if necessary.
 Cut larger ones in half lengthwise so that carrots are of uniform sizes and place them in a large bowl.

 - In a separate container, whisk olive oil, minced garlic, rosemary, mustard, honey, salt and pepper.
 Combine thoroughly and pour over carrots, coating evenly, making sure they are all well-coated.